Skip to content

 How does it feel?

 Next up, is your current headset held together with tape at all?
 Ok, maybe things aren’t quite that bad.
 But are the ear cushions leaving flecks of black “dandruff” on your shoulders after every Valorant round?
-General wear and tear is to be expected of something you pull on and off every day, but after a while it’s simply not comfortable to keep suffering through the slow, inevitable decline of your trusty headset.

 Does it have the right connections?